retrocomputacion/retrobbs/readme.md

 - Public message boards and private messaging system

-- Program transfer: Send Commodore 64 .prg files to the computer memory at the correct memory address.
+- Program transfer: Send Commodore 64 and Plus/4 .prg files to the computer memory at the correct memory address.

 - RAW file transfer: Send RAW file data directly to the computer, no processing is done to the input data.